-Level 3 Certificate in Forest School Programme Leadership (QCF)
+Level 3 Certificate for Forest School Leaders (new specification for 2018)

 This course is designed to meet the needs of teachers, teaching assistants, early years educators, youth workers and other professionals in training to be a Forest School Leader.
 It will enable you to gain a deep understanding of the Forest School approach to learning in addition to the skills and knowledge needed to plan effectively and lead groups in a safe and responsive way through long-term programmes.
 The training consists of a mix of taught theory and practical elements as well as coursework to be completed during and after the initial taught contact time.
 You will complete the following units during this course:

-- Delivery of Forest School – this will involve planning, leading and evaluating a pilot programme of at least 6 sessions with your own client group
+- Forest School Programme Delivery – this will involve planning, leading and evaluating a pilot programme of at least 6 sessions with your own client group

 - Forest School Practical Skills